- By Roma Piotrowska

 There are a lot of references to utopian architectural ideas of the early twentieth century and images of totalitarianism in Bul’s works.
 Installation Mon grand récit: Weep into stones… (2005), with its allusions to The Metropolis of Tomorrow (1929) by Hugh Ferriss, Tatlin’s Tower and looping highways is an excellent example of the artist’s interest in historic visions of the future and architectural utopias.
 Large scale, traditionally masculine, architectural installations contrast with After Bruno Taut (2013), dripping in glass beads and silver chains, suspended installation resembling a city on the verge of collapse.
 Almost all large scale installations and sculptures presented in the exhibition are also represented as smaller scale preparatory models and 2D drawings, giving a good insight into Bul’s working processes.

 It seems like just a few decades ago being a woman artist in Korea was no easy task.
 In spite of that, or maybe because of that, Bul started to create radical works, occupied with gender politics performances.
-Documentation of some of them is on Hayward’s display, including Abortion (1989), a two hour event in which the artist, suspended upside down, described her experience of the procedure (still illegal in Korea).
+Documentation of some of them is on Hayward’s display, including Abortion (1989), a two-hour event in which the artist, suspended upside down, described her experience of the procedure (still illegal in Korea).
 Another documentation presents the 20 years old artist, daring to wear a soft costume resembling an octopus, mixed with a monster to perform in the middle of a busy crossroad in Tokyo.
 A similar costume, is hanging ominously from the high ceilings of Hayward, welcoming visitors to the exhibition.

 Her interest in performance is present in large scale, interactive sculptures.
 In one of the last galleries I was invited to enter Via Negativa II (2014), a mirrored labyrinth that disorientated my senses.
-I followed the route to finally reach the epicentre with infinite mirrors, the Instagramers’ paradise.
-I too have taken some snaps, and left the maze to see the final room, housing Willing To Be Vulnerable – Metalized Balloon (2015–16), a giant and visually compelling zeppelin, referencing 1937 Hindenburg disaster.
-This last work is a nice summary of the exhibition — fascinated with technological progress and in the same time concerned by it.
+I followed the route to finally reach the epicenter with infinite mirrors, the Instagramers’ paradise.
+I too have taken some snaps and left the maze to see the final room, housing Willing To Be Vulnerable – Metalized Balloon (2015–16), a giant and visually compelling zeppelin, referencing 1937 Hindenburg disaster.
+This last work is a nice summary of the exhibition — fascinated with technological progress and at the same time concerned by it.

 Installation view of Lee Bul, Willing To Be Vulnerable - Metalized Balloon, 2015-2016.
 Hayward Gallery, 2018, Lee Bul, 2018.
 Photo: Linda Nylind